Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 wishes to set the precision of a variable to precision `0`, one must use the `set_precision!` function described below.

+If one wants a series with the same precision in all variables, one can use `O(R, n)` where `R` is the series ring and `n` is the desired precision.

 **Examples**

 ```jldoctest